oracle-livelabs/security/accessgovernance-oci-iam/deploying-using-terraform/deploying-using-terraform.md

 5. The resources should have been created successfully by the terraform script.
-Please verify the resources created. *You will receive activation mail for the user Pamela Green created and ensure you reset the password*
+Please verify the resources created. *You will receive activation mail for the Identity Domain administrator and Access Governance Service administrator.
+Ensure you reset the password.*